 - Reduction in pay (more wage and hour information here)

 - Any other employment decision that materially affects the terms and conditions of employment

-There are strict deadlines on pursuing discrimination claims.
-In California, employees have one year from discriminatory act to file a charge with the Department of Fair Employment and Housing (DFEH), a necessary prerequisite to filing a lawsuit.
+Keep in mind that there are strict deadlines on pursuing discrimination claims.
+In California, employees have one year from the discriminatory act to file a charge with the Department of Fair Employment and Housing (DFEH), a necessary prerequisite to filing a lawsuit.